 3 Reasons You Need to Provide Outplacement for Every Employee

 It’s a misnomer that outplacement services should be reserved for certain tenure/salary levels or position titles.
-Finding a job is hardly ever easy – no matter the profession – meaning everyone you let go deserves a fair chance at getting on their feet faster.
-Here are 3 reasons why you need to provide employees at all career levels with one-on-one assistance after losing their job.
+Finding a job is hardly ever easy, no matter the profession.
+Everyone you let go deserves a fair chance at getting on their feet faster.
+Here are 3 reasons why you need to provide outplacement for employees at all career levels with one-on-one career transition coaching after losing their job.

 1. Even tradesmen and tradeswomen need an online job search strategy.